shahan360/GenAI-with-AWS---Training-Meta-Llama-2-7B-Model-for-IT--Finance--and-Medicine-Domain-Expertise/README.md

 6. **Pipeline Orchestration**: Employed **AWS Partyrock** for seamless orchestration and monitoring of the training workflow, ensuring optimal performance.

 ## Project Outcome
-The result of the project is a highly optimized, domain-specific text generation model capable of generating insights and handling tasks within the IT, Finance, and Sales domains.
+The result of the project is a highly optimized, domain-specific text generation model capable of generating insights and handling tasks within the IT, Finance, and Medicine domains.
 The model can now be used for automating content generation, generating domain-specific reports, and improving decision-making processes in these fields.

 ## Repository Contents
 - `Project_Completed/`: Contains code for data preprocessing, model setup, and training execution.
-- `datasets/`: Sample datasets used for training in IT, Finance, and Sales domains.
+- `datasets/`: Sample datasets used for training in IT, Finance, and Medicine domains.
 - `Certificate_of_Completion/`: Program Graduation Certificate from Udacity.
 - `Jupyter_Notebooks/`: Jupyter notebooks showcasing the model training and evaluation process.
 - `README.md`: Project documentation.